-- 1. The user logs in to QVWS using forms or basic authentication to send in the credentials. - 2.
-The customized Authenticate.aspx checks the details towards an external security system (for example, an LDAP server or a SAML identity provider). - 3.
-If successful, Authenticate.aspx transfers the user information to the QVS.
+- 1. The user logs in to IIS using any authentication system.
+This typically means that the user ID and password are sent to IIS, but it may also mean that the user's fingerprint or a one-time token from a cloud authentication provider is sent. - 2.
+The customized Authenticate.aspx checks the details towards an external security system (for example, an LDAP server, an SAML identity provider, or salesforce.com). - 3.
+If successful, Authenticate.aspx transfers the user information (potentially including groups) to the QVS.